 6. Antalya, Turkey

 There are many ways to get around the city, but one mode of transport unique to Turkey that you should try is the dolmus.
 A crammed minibus, crawling along the curbs waiting to be hailed down so the driver can stuff a few more passengers on board, they’re not the most comfortable ride but you’ll get an insight into local life and save a few euros on taxi fares at the same time.
-Blag a ride to Kaleiçi, Antalya’s old quarter; enter through Hadrianus Gate and try not to get lost in the maze-like narrow streets as you work your way around restored Ottoman dwellings.
-Stay the night here at one of the many intimate hotels, like the 7-bedroomed Minyon Hotel.
+Blag a ride to Kaleiçi, Antalya’s old quarter.
+Enter through Hadrianus Gate and try not to get lost in the maze-like streets as you work your way around restored Ottoman dwellings.
+Stay the night here at one of the many intimate hotels, like the seven-bedroom Minyon Hotel.

 Don’t miss Antalya’s answer to the Leaning Tower of Pisa, the Broken Minaret, standing in the midst of the ruined Korkut Mosque.
-Other impressive historical sites include the fluted minaret at Yivli Minare, and the Ottoman clock tower in Saat Kulesi.
+Other impressive historical sites include the fluted minaret at Yivli Minare and the Ottoman clock tower in Saat Kulesi.

 7. Sharm el Sheikh, Egypt

-The heat means that staying close to water is preferable, from keeping a bottle handy, to picking a hotel with a stellar swimming pool.
-Na’ama Bay draws the largest number of tourists, with its clubs, cafés, and shops and is a popular holiday destination for scuba divers and sun-worshippers alike.
+The heat means that staying close to water is preferable, from keeping a bottle handy to picking a hotel with a stellar swimming pool.
+Na’ama Bay draws the largest number of tourists, with its clubs, cafés and shops, and is a popular holiday destination for scuba divers and sun worshippers alike.
 Some of the world’s best scuba sites lie just beneath the warm waves of the Red Sea: Tiran, Ras Mohammed, and the SS Thistlegorm wreck are just a few world-class reefs accessible from Sharm by a two-hour boat ride.
 Prefer to stay on terra firma?
 Spend Arabian nights out in the Egyptian desert on a Sinai Safari, guided over the sands by a Bedouin, the local nomadic tribespeople.
-Packages start at about £240* per person and include sights like the Ein Hudra Oasis and Al hedouda, Sinai’s largest dune, as well as food, drink, and your very own camel.
+Packages start at about £240 per person and include sights like the Ein Hudra Oasis and Al hedouda, Sinai’s largest dune, as well as food, drink and your very own camel.